Staff & Volunteers

-Elders: In addition to our Pastor, we have 5 elders who administer the government of the church and meet the spiritual needs of our members.
-The Kirk Session is made up of Mr Gabriel Amorim, Dr Brad Bitner, Mr Peter Fraser, Mr Dick Haffenden (Session Clerk), and Mr Adam de Jong.
+Elders: In addition to our Pastor and Assistant Pastor, we have 5 additional elders who administer the government of the church and meet the spiritual needs of our members.
+The Kirk Session is made up of Mr Gabriel Amorim, Dr Brad Bitner, Mr Dick Haffenden (Session Clerk), and Mr Adam de Jong.

-Deacons: We currently have 3 ordained Deacons who carry out the work of mercy ministry in the congregation and attend to the material running of the church.
-Our Deacons are Mr Peter Huey, Mr Bob Keay (Clerk to the Deacons’ Court) and Mr Ijidai Lassa.
+Deacons: We currently have 5 ordained Deacons who carry out the work of mercy ministry in the congregation and attend to the material running of the church.
+Our Deacons are Mr Calum Campbell, Mr Peter Huey, Mr Bob Keay (Clerk to the Deacons’ Court), and Mr Jack Shannon.

 Jennifer McCullough has looked after the congregation’s money since 2008.
 She pays the bills, prepares annual accounts, keeps up to date with the Gift Aid scheme – and a lot more.
 She does this on a voluntary basis and with no financial or accountancy training she has successfully learnt everything on the job!
 Jennifer also works full time, and is actively involved in her local Scout group.